weswong/Cotransmission/README.md

 User decides the coi of the previous infection, the number of oocysts in the mosquito midgut, and the number of hepatocytes formed in the subsequent human host.

-Simulation is run on the commandline with the command: python co-transmission_relatedness_simulation_github.py {coi} {n_oocysts} {n_ihepatocytes}
+Simulation is run on the commandline with the command (Please ensure that the cotx_util_github.py script is in the same directory or somewhere in the PYTHONPATH):

-Please ensure that the cotx_util_github.py script is in the same directory or somewhere in the PYTHONPATH
+python co-transmission_relatedness_simulation_github.py {coi} {n_oocysts} {n_ihepatocytes}

 By default, it will only run 10 iteration.
 This can be changed by altering the value at line 397: s = Simulation.simulation(coi,n_oocysts,n_ihepatocytes,10)